christophercampbell/riskr-rs/DESIGN.md

 ### Solution

-A dual-phase architecture separating fast stateless rules from stateful rules that query rolling windows from PostgreSQL.
+A dual-phase architecture separating fast stateless rules from stateful rules that query rolling windows from the database.

 ---